Rahuly1606/Face-LogBook/README.md

 - Access the "Attendance Logs" section
 - Filter by date, group, and student
 - View attendance details and statistics
+- All times are displayed in Indian Standard Time (IST)

 ## ⚙️ Configuration Options